The best SIM-only mobile plans in Australia (May 2024)

 No, you shouldn’t use a SIM-only plan in lieu of home internet.
 NBN is the best choice for reliable home internet in Australia, generally with unlimited data, otherwise consider a 4G or 5G home internet plan.

 According to the ACCC, you need at least 16GB of data on average per month.
 We recommend 10GB for light use, 30GB+ for everyday use and 60GB+ for heavier users.
-If you want a more specific answer, use your telco’s companion app to track monthly data use and switch to a plan with less or more data based on your data tracking.
+If you want a more specific answer, use your telco’s companion app or smartphone to track monthly data use and switch to a plan with less or more data based on your data tracking.

 Almost every SIM-only plan is paid for at the end of a billing month.
 Expect to receive a mobile bill on roughly the same day each month for a SIM-only plan.
 The main exception is Telstra Upfront plans, which are billed in advance of a month.